 Paul DeLia of L3 suggested that we reach out to Latham and Watkins, a law-firm with interest in spectrum matters, as an example of an affiliate that is related to our leadership in mmWave wireless.

-Until we have medical companies on the board and invested in the center, and until we have faculty expertise that can lead such medical work, the Board advised the faculty to not dilute our efforts, and to stick to our knitting.
+Until we have medical companies on the board and invested in the center, and until we have faculty expertise that can lead such medical work, the Board advised the faculty to not dilute our efforts, and to focus on the millimeter wave work.

 In order to help justify NYU WIRELESS funding inside each company, and to help build a more collaborative research environment in the center, the Board urged the center to establish annual projects that could be approved by the Board in a very lightweight manner.
 These projects would be in areas of interest to the Industrial Affiliate companies, and could serve as the rallying point for collaborations in the center between faculty, students, and affiliates.
 These projects could also be the focal point of poster sessions at subsequent annual board meetings.